keady-r/pands-project/README.md

 # pands-project

-Introductoion:
+Introduction:

-The infamous Iris Fisher's data is a well studied statistical chain and pattern recognistion dataseet that studies variables within three species of flowers: setosa, versicolor, and virginica.
+The famous Iris Fisher's data is a well studied statistical chain and pattern recognistion dataseet that studies variables within three species of flowers: setosa, versicolor, and virginica.
 Each species has four variables those being : Petal length (cm), Petal Width (cm), Sepal length (cm), and Sepal Width (cm).
 The dataset comprises of 50 cases for each variable [1,2,3].

 Sir Ronald Aylmer Fisher is accredited with the development adn discovery of the Iris Fisher's dataset [3].
 His goal was to identify a discriminant analysis i.e. to produce a simple function that, given the four measurements, will classify a flower correctly [4].
 From Fisher's data, it can be concluded that if the Iris flower has a sepal and petal lengths of 6-8cm and 5-7cm respectively and a petal width of 1.5-2.5cm, it can be concluded that that Iris has a high probability of being an IrisVirginica.
 On the other hand,  if the Iris flower has a shorter sepal and petal length of 4.5-5.5cm and 1-2cm respectively and narrow petals of 0.1-.5cm this Iris flower is most likely an Iris-Setosa.
 An Iris flower that lies between these two parameters is most probably an Iris-Versicolor.
 [4]